polariodvoid/Final-Data601/README.md

 ![Grades in red marker](https://www.insidehighered.com/sites/default/server_files/media/grades_1.png "Grades")
 ## Summary
 Can we determine student performance based on a few key characteristics?
-This project analyzes roughly 33 attributes of students from two different Portuguese schools to determine performance in two distinct subjects: Mathematics and Portuguese.
+This project analyzes roughly 33 attributes of students from two different Portuguese schools to determine performance in Mathematics.
 ### Goals
 This project explores one major goal:
 1. Explore the most important attributes regarding student performance in two different Portuguese secondary